 Anyway, time to spill the beans.
 The title of this extraordinary movie is The Fall.
 You have to, I repeat, h-a-v-e t-o visit the homepage and watch at least the trailer and the gallery after reading my post.

 What makes this movie so special, you may ask.
+I will tell you:

 1. The Visual Experience - The director Tarsem Singh shot this film in 18 countries around the world at the most beautiful locations he could find in many years of traveling.
 Most (or all?) of the locations haven't been used as scenery of a movie ever before.
 Be prepared to see a fantasy world, that actually really exists: mystic temples, bright deserts, and blooming landscapes.
 And also the handsome actors, the remarkable costumes, and the feast of colors and the composition of each picture and scene.
 It's just utterly beautiful.
 It's the purest form of beauty.
 I would sell my soul to shoot just one picture like any scene in this movie.
+I think I got some multiple orgasms in my eyes just by watching the beautiful visual compositions in each scene.
+And the excellent music adds up to it and made me shiver in pleasure for almost the entire movie.

 2. The Story - Picture this, California, 1915.
 Alexandria (played by six year old Catinca Untaru) is in a hospital because she broke her arm.
 She meets Roy (Lee Pace), a stuntman whose latest stunt went wrong, who might never be walking again, and whose girlfriend left him for somebody else.
 He tells her an epic story, a story about love and revenge.
 His intentions aren't as altruistic as one might think...